top of page

 We are delighted to welcome to the Luna Family, Payton McCarty-Simas, all the way from NYC!
-Payton, represented by Stacey Kondla at The Rights Factory, has a background in cinema studies and will be working within Academia Lunare on her debut book, I Am That Very Witch: Gender, Genre, Psychedelics, and Abjection in the 2010s "Witch" Horror Cycle and Beyond.
+Payton, represented by Stacey Kondla at The Rights Factory, has a background in cinema studies and will be working within Academia Lunare on her debut book, All of Them Witches: Fear, Feminism, and the American Witch Film.

 I wholeheartedly share Payton's interest in horror movies and books, so you can immagine how captivated I was by their proposal.
 This book, planned to be released in time for World Fantasycon 2025 in Birmingham, delivers a deep exploration of the "Witches in Horror" craze of the 2010s.

-Why were there so many cinematic witches in the 2010s and what are they up to these days?
+Why were there so many cinematic witches and what are they up to these days?

 Payton McCarty-Simas on the book: